 With well-chosen assets, foreign investors can benefit from predictable cash flow, excellent returns, tax advantages, and diversification — and it’s possible to leverage real estate to build wealth.

 In Vanuatu, real estate values tend to grow over time.
 If you make the right kind of property investment, it’s possible to turn a profit when it’s time to sell.

 Where to buy real estate in Vanuatu?

-For residential property, the best places are Port Vila, Tassiriki, Elluk, the Harbourfront, First Lagoon, Second Lagoon, Bellevue, Malapoa, and the oceanfront subdivisions near town like Dream Cove, Angelfish Bay, Paradise Cove, Bukura, Narpow Point and Havvanh Harbour.
+As an individual looking to become a new owner of residential property, the best places are Port Vila, Tassiriki, Elluk, the Harbourfront, First Lagoon, Second Lagoon, Bellevue, and Malapoa.
+The oceanfront subdivisions near town like Dream Cove, Angelfish Bay, Paradise Cove, Bukura, Narpow Point, and Havvanh Harbour are also excellent options.

 If you’re looking to invest in commercial real estate, then the CBD, main street, and the central harbourfront are good options.
 If you’re thinking of buying land, then consider the Efate and Santo islands.

 Current listings will show seaside villas and retreats with a swimming pool, private beaches, waterfront land, and commercial property.
 The choice is yours!
 There are heaps of waterfront properties on offer at a fraction of the usual cost in countries like Australia and New Zealand.